szaghi/FoBiS/README.md

         + multiprocessing;
 + a lot of patience with the author.

-FoBiS.py is developed on a GNU/Linux architecture, and it has been tested also on AIX one.
-For Windows architecture there is no support, however it should be work out-of-the-box.
+FoBiS.py is developed on a GNU/Linux architecture, and it has also been tested on AIX one.
+For Windows architecture there is no support, however it should work out-of-the-box.

 ## <a name="Copyrights"></a>Copyrights
-FoBiS.py is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
-Anyone is interest to use, to develop or to contribute to FoBiS.py is welcome.
+FoBiS.py is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html) license.
+Anyone interested to use, develop or to contribute to FoBiS.py is welcome.

 ## <a name="usage"></a>Usage
 Printing the main help message: